yazi-rs/yazi-rs.github.io/docs/quick-start.md

   </TabItem>
 </Tabs>

 To use it, copy the function into the configuration file of your respective shell.

-Then use `y` instead of `yazi` to start.
+Then use `y` instead of `yazi` to start, and press <kbd>q</kbd> to quit, you'll see the CWD changed.
+Sometimes, you don't want to change, press <kbd>Q</kbd> to quit.

 ## Keybindings